kryptokinght/react-extension-boilerplate/README.md

 ## Contributing :tada:

+To get an idea about the structure of the project, [read here](CODETOUR.md).
 Contributions are highly welcome.
-Please take some timeto read the guidelines mentioned here [contribute](CONTRIBUTING.md).
+Please take some time to read the guidelines mentioned here [contribute](CONTRIBUTING.md).

 ## License